input-output-hk/partner-chains/docs/developer-guides/setting-up-token-management-partner-chains.md

 # Notes

 * The partner chains node follows any token movements on the illiquid supply validator address once the block becomes stable on Cardano (it is based on the `securityParam` of Cardano).

+   - The `securityParam` of Cardano specifies that the blockchain is considered to be final after 2160 blocks for mainnet.
+See [CIPs/CIP-0009/README.md at master · cardano-foundation/CIPs](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0009/README.md#non-updatable-parameters).

+      - 2.5h for preview

+      - ~12h for mainnet

+* The `reserve-deposit` command can be executed only by the governance authority -- the one who created the reserve.

+* One native token is expected to be in the reserve at a time.
+The governance authority can create another reserve with another token for a single genesis UTXO.
+However, it is recommended to move all tokens from `ReserveValidator` address to `IlliquidSupplyValidator` address (using `release-handover`) before starting to manage a second token.